Where Can I Find Breast Implant Illness Information and Support ?

 First Light, A Healing Way wants you to have the resources that you need on your path to recover your health.
 I am sharing my favorite websites and links for BII information and support, BIA-ALCL support, and reporting.

-Healing Breast Implant Illness, The Heal Is Real, tarahopko.com, and the Breast Implant Safety Alliance websites all have valuable information to assist you on your journey.
+Healing Breast Implant Illness, The Heal Is Real, Tara Hopko, the Breast Implant Safety Alliance, and Dangerous Implants websites all have valuable information to assist you on your journey.
 You can find the website links to each site below the collage.

 You can also find most of these websites on Facebook.

 In addition to the pages Healing Breast Implant Illness, Breast Implant Safety Alliance, The Heal is Real, and Breast Implant Fitness and Healing With Nicole, there are many other BII groups available.

 ‼️Please remember to check the Files section for each Facebook group to find the specific information that you may be looking for.‼️

 Each state should have a state wide, or regional group available in your location.
 If not, try to find the next closest group if that is what you’re looking for.
 Or better yet, start a new group for your state or region.
 My local group for the state of Michigan is Breast Implant Illness Support & Information of Michigan.